svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 ## Exploit With Malleable Transactions

-If the software you use to interface with the SGY Ledger sends malleable transactions, a malicious actor may be able to trick your software into losing track of a transaction's final outcome and potentially (in the worst case) sending equivalent payments multiple times.
+If the software you use to interface with the RCP Ledger sends malleable transactions, a malicious actor may be able to trick your software into losing track of a transaction's final outcome and potentially (in the worst case) sending equivalent payments multiple times.

 If you use single-signatures and always enable the tfFullyCanonicalSig flag, you are not vulnerable to this exploit.
 If you use multi-signatures, you may be vulnerable if you or your signers provide more signatures than necessary.